PiRhAnAs/nodeecho/README.md

 Node echo
 ========

 This is a simple echo server I made using node and express.
-The UI is designed with less and built with grunt.
+The UI is designed with less and the app is built using grunt.

 The purpose of this was to get familiar with these tools and technologies, and to make a basic web-app skeletton to serve as a building block for my future apps.
 So, if you do like web developpement and want to discover these cool technologies and learn a perfect workflow for developping quick web apps, then this is for you.